LSeu-Open/LLMScoreEngine/README.md

 ## New features in Beta v0.7

+- **Automated Benchmark Pipeline**: A powerful new tool (`fill-benchmark-pipeline`) to automatically populate model benchmarks from external APIs.
+- **Improved Reporting**: Updated HTML graph generation with enhanced visualization capabilities, better data handling, and improved interactivity.
 - **Scoring Engine Update**: Enhanced technical score calculation to include model input/output pricing.
-- **Rich Reporting**: New `--graph` CLI option to generate interactive HTML visualization reports from CSV results.
-- **Interactive Shell Overhaul**: A completely redesigned `llmscore shell` featuring a multi-pane layout, smart dock, command palette, and robust accessibility tools.
+- **Added command-line option** : Enhanced flexibility with new CLI argument for custom configurations, allowing more granular control.
 - **Quality Assurance**: Introduced a comprehensive testing strategy and CI pipeline to enforce performance budgets and prevent regressions.
 - **Optimized Architecture**: Streamlined dependencies and updated documentation for a better developer experience.
+- **Interactive Shell Overhaul (Preview)**: A completely redesigned `llmscore shell` is in active development, featuring a multi-pane layout and smart dock.

 ## Project Structure